 The Club was formed in 1957 by the rowing fraternity to finance the expensive sport of rowing.
 It was initially formed with 24 members, but that was increased to 200 in 1962 to secure a liquor license.
 The Club’s first single-story clubhouse was opened on April 28, 1962, on the banks of the Cooks River.

-On November 25, 1979, a modern Clubhouse was opened to replace the original building on the Cooks River.
-However, St George Rowing Club continues to compete and train from its Como base.
+On November 25, 1979, a modern clubhouse was opened to replace the original building on the Cooks River.
+However, the Club continues to compete and train from its Como base.

 Rowers representing the Club have won several state and national titles.
 The Club has also produced six Olympians.

 To enquire about rowing, please click the ‘Call Now’ button below